Vorontsov Palace (Alupka): Change of plan

 Architecturally at odds with the northern entrance facade, Blore's Islamic southern garden façade has a massive central exedra which forms an open mosque-like vestibule.

 The Jama Masjid mosque (above) was the inspiration for Blore's new design.

-Vorontsov had traveled widely in England, and had doubtless seen the newly emerging, but retrospective, Jacobethan style of architecture – a hybrid revival styles based on the English buildings of the late 16th and early 17th centuries, which, in turn, had been influenced by the English Renaissance style which had belatedly evolved from the Italian Renaissance style of a century earlier.
+Vorontsov had travelled widely in England, and had doubtless seen the newly emerging, but retrospective, Jacobethan style of architecture – a hybrid revival styles based on the English buildings of the late 16th and early 17th centuries, which, in turn, had been influenced by the English Renaissance style which had belatedly evolved from the Italian Renaissance style of a century earlier.
 Vorontsov decided to review the design in order to incorporate these new trends from Western European architecture.

 This major change from a Classical design to a far more complex revival style, little known in Russia, meant Vorontsov had to find an alternative architect to execute a new design.
 This was further complicated by Vorontsov's desire to not only have a loose Jacobean style, but also to incorporate motifs from Islamic architecture so as to highlight the oriental strain evident in the Khan's Palace, Enikale Fort, and other local Tatar architecture.
 The resulting design was to highlight the Crimea's position as a place where the East and West meet.
 It was a radical departure from the Neoclassical strain that dominated the Russian architecture of the period.

 As a result of the expansion of the British Empire, a similar approach was also gaining popularity in Britain.
 An Anglicised interpretation of Islamic architecture is exemplified by the Brighton Royal Pavilion, completed in 1823, and the Sezincote House, completed a few years earlier.
 Both these buildings drew heavily on the Islamic motifs, which were later to be evident at the Vorontsov Palace and were new and novel designs at the time of the Prince's visit to England.

 Vorontsov decided upon the British architect Edward Blore to redesign and complete the building.
 Blore was a curious choice of architect; though able, his work has often been often considered bland and uninspired.
 The eminent architectural historian Howard Colvin claimed that "a dull competence pervaded all his work", while the country house architectural expert Mark Girouard has described Blore as "a bit of a bore."
 However, Blore's stolid and conventional designs were admired by the English Tory aristocracy – a class to which Vorontsov's sister belonged and for whom Blore had worked at Wilton.
 The Anglophile Vorontsov was also a great admirer and friend of Sir Walter Scott, for whom Blore had worked at the great Scottish baronial country house Abbotsford; therefore it seems likely that these latter connections led Vorontsov to Blore.

 Blore had already worked on many grand British buildings and a couple of buildings in colonial Australia.
 Blore himself did not visit the town of Alupka, however, he was well informed about the area's mountainous landscape and terrain.
 Construction restarted in 1830, under the supervision of Blore's fellow architect William Hunt.